 The lowerbound should be the starting address of the function and the upperbound should be the address of the last instruction in the function.
-Change the default value for the NUM COUNTERS parameter to 14
+Change the default value for the NUM_COUNTERS parameter to 14

 - 13. Now you can generate the bitstream to download onto the FPGA. - 14.
 After the bitstream has been downloaded onto the FPGA, start up the XMD window.
-Connect to the XMD stub and then download the executable onto the board using the XMD download command dow (Remember that when you start up the XMD window you will be in the project root directory and the executable.elf file is in the ./microblaze\0/code/ subdirectory). - 15.
+Connect to the XMD stub and then download the executable onto the board using the XMD download command dow (Remember that when you start up the XMD window you will be in the project root directory and the executable.elf file is in the ./mb0_default/ subdirectory). - 15.
 The sst script you copied to your project directory can be used to read the counters.
-To reset them, use the memory write command in the XMD window: mwr reset\address <value>, where the reset\address is one of the core parameters.
+To reset them, use the memory write command in the XMD window: mwr reset_address <value>, where the reset_address is one of the core parameters.
 The counters are designed to reset independent of the written value.
 Type "source sst" and a file res.out will be generated.
 Open the file res.out to view the values stored in each of the 64-bit counters.
 The most significant portion is stored in 0x00 and the least significant portion in the 0x04 address.
 As you have just reset the counters, all the values should be zero. - 16.
 After you have run your application, you can check the new counter values again using the sst script.
-Open res.out to see what the values for each counter are.
+Open resout to see what the values for each counter are.
 Are they all non-zero values?
 Why or why not?
-(Hint: look at the disassembled code to understand the values.) - 17.
-Now copy res.out to res.bak.
+(Hint: look at the disassembled code to understand the values.)

+- 17. Now copy resout to res.bak.
 Reset the counter values as previously instructed and rerun the program.
 Run the sst script again and look at the values of the counters.
 Are they all the same as the values in your res.bak file.
 Why or why not?
-You should compare your results to those found in the file example\results.txt to verify the counter values. - 18.
+You should compare your results to those found in the file example_results.txt to verify the counter values. - 18.
 You can also use the counters to determine how many clock cycles are required to execute a single instruction by setting both the upper and lower bounds to the same address.
 If the instruction is executed only once, the number of clock cycles should be the same as what is specified in the MicroBlaze processor manual.
-You can use any remaining lab time to familiarize yourself with the available XMD commands or change the core parameters to better understand how your application runs on the MicroBlaze processor.
+Familiarize yourself with the available XMD commands or change the core parameters to better understand how your application runs on the MicroBlaze processor. - 19.
+Use the remaining lab time to look at the OPBInterfaceModule files that you can use as templates when creating your own core for the OPB.
+Your Verilog or VHDL code will go in the subdirectory of the "hdl" directory.
+You will need at least an .mpd and .pao file in the "data" directory.
+If your core makes use of components that are in netlist format instead of HDL, you will need a .bbd file.